Magnus Eriksson's crusade

-Magnus Eriksson's crusade also called Magnus Eriksson's war against Novgorod (Magnus Erikssons krig mot Novgorod), was a war that occurred from spring 1348 to spring 1351 between Sweden, under King Magnus Eriksson, and Novgorod, and was part of the ongoing series of conflicts during the Swedish–Novgorodian Wars.
+Magnus Eriksson's crusade, also called Magnus Eriksson's war against Novgorod (Magnus Erikssons krig mot Novgorod), was a war that occurred from summer 1348 to spring 1351 between Sweden, under King Magnus Eriksson, and Novgorod, and was part of the ongoing series of conflicts during the Swedish–Novgorodian Wars.

 In 1348, envoys were sent to Novgorod to challenge them to a theological debate between Catholicism and Orthodoxy.
-After this was rejected, Magnus Eriksson invaded Novgorod, being defeated in a battle at Schabtschin or Zjabtje, suffering 500 killed and some captured.
+After this was rejected, Magnus invaded Novgorod, where he was defeated in a battle at Schabtschin or Zjabtje according to the Suzdalian Chronicle, suffering 500 killed and some captured.
 Nevertheless, he continued towards Nöteborg (modern-day Shlisselburg), capturing it on 6 August.
-After the capture, he left a small garrison in the fortress and departed.
-The fortress was recaptured in February of March of 1349.
-Later, in 1350, according to a later source "King Magnus' Will", Magnus went on another campaign.
+After the capture, he left a garrison in the fortress and departed.
+The fortress was recaptured in February or March of 1349.

+Later, in 1350, according to a later source, "King Magnus' Will", Magnus went on another campaign.
 He won several victories but was unable to attack Nöteborg due to the garrison's size.
 Instead, he began planning a trade blockade against Novgorod while Novgorodian troops raided Viborg in March 1351.
-In April or May 1351, a peace treaty or truce was signed, with the exact result of the crusade being debated.
+In April or May 1351, a peace treaty or truce was signed, with the exact outcome of the crusade being debated.